Yuri Shevchuk: Biography

 Shevchuk was born in Yagodnoye in Magadan Oblast and raised in Ufa, Bashkir ASSR.
 Prior to founding DDT, he worked as an art teacher.
+His mother is an ethnic Tatar while his father is an ethnic Ukrainian from Khmelnytskyi Oblast.

 By the time the group released their third album Periferiya (Periphery), Shevchuk was facing a lot of pressure from Soviet censorship.
 In 1985 he disbanded the group and together with his wife Elmira moved to St. Petersburg.
 There he assembled a new line-up and became a member of the Leningrad Rock Club.
 In 1989, DDT performed in Hungary; in 1990, in the US and for the first time in Japan.

 In 1992, Shevchuk lost his wife to cancer.
 The album Aktrisa Vesna (Spring the Actress) was dedicated to her and featured her paintings.

-In January 1995, during the First Chechen War, Shevchuk went on a peace mission to Chechnya, where he gave 50 concerts for Russian troops and Chechen citizens alike.
+In January 1995, during the First Chechen War, Shevchuk went on a peace mission to Chechnya, where he gave 50 concerts for Russian troops.

 In 1999, Shevchuk visited Yugoslavia, giving concerts in support of the country's integrity and sharply criticizing the US for its bombings of the sovereign state.
 He also compiled photographic reports for UNESCO about destroyed Orthodox churches in the Serbian region of Kosovo.